What are hazardous chemicals?

 Browser: Google Chrome preferred, Firefox, Safari, IE9, IE8 possibly.
 Anything less than IE8 not worth using.

-The CMS is an online chemical information management system that provides safety information for the creation of Material Safety Data Sheets (MSDS), and on the storage, handling and labelling of chemicals.
-This link is for detailed management of the inventory and is therefor slower than Backpack and not everyone requires this functionality.
-The Chemical Management System (CMS) is a chemical information management software package which provides important safety information for the creation of Material Safety Data Sheets (MSDS), and in relation to the storage, handling and labelling of chemicals.
+The CMS is an online chemical information management system that provides safety information for the creation of Safety Data Sheets (SDS), and on the storage, handling and labelling of chemicals.
+This link is for detailed management of the inventory and is therefore slower than Backpack and not everyone requires this functionality.
+The Chemical Management System (CMS) is a chemical information management software package which provides important safety information for the creation of Safety Data Sheets (SDS), and in relation to the storage, handling and labelling of chemicals.
 It is accessible through the University network.
-No log on or password is required to read and print a MSDS.
+No log on or password is required to read and print a SDS.
 It is designed for use on a PC with the latest version of IE 9.
-IE8 is good but IE 7 is the worst as it responds very slowly to all chemwatch web applications.
+IE8 is good but IE 7 responds very slowly to all chemwatch web applications.

 A user does not need to clear the browser cache (also known as the temporary internet files) and cookies that often, only when there is an issue and this is done mainly to negate the possibility of this being the cause of the problem.
 Please note, do not clear the browsing history as this will remove all of your recently visited URLs which may not be desirable.